 The cost of car insurance is hit or miss.
 Depending on your driving record, how long you’ve been with USAA, and if you have any other products through USAA will alter your premium.
 Even your credit score could prevent you from getting a good deal—this is with most insurance providers.
 However, these things seem to hit a little harder when getting a good deal through USAA.
 So, shop around before you make your choice.

 USAA Home and Personal Loans

 Loans are not the easiest thing to get through USAA.
 And if you get approved, their rates are typically higher than most banks.
-This is the case for home, car and personal loans.
+This is the case for home, car, and personal loans.
 Even if you have a good credit score, you’re looking at some pretty high-interest rates.
-Personally, they told me I couldn’t get a VA loan through them because my civilian job wasn’t related to what I did while I was in the military—first time I’ve heard that.
+Personally, they told me I couldn’t get a VA loan through them because my civilian job wasn’t related to what I did while I was in the military.